Categories

 Unraveling the application process can feel like this sometimes!

-Now you have two ways to find out whether the Queens College MFA Program is the right choice for you: our Open House on February 6 at 11 am, and our Open House on February 19 at 5 pm.
+Now you have two ways to find out whether the Queens College MFA Program is the right choice for you: Our Open House on February 19 at 5 pm.

 Our MFA teaching faculty will be on hand to answer questions about the program, so come prepared to ask us anything about how classes are structured to what opportunities MFA students get to publish and work in their field!